JMac98/FilmsApplication/README.md

 # FilmsApplication

-Java web application which allows users to view actor/film data from the MySQL sample database, Sakila.
+Simple Java web application which allows users to view actor/film data from the MySQL sample database, Sakila.

+## Features
+* Displays actors and films from the sakila database
+* Displays actors and films from the sakila database based on their respective id's

 ### Prerequisites